jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/link-aggregation-settings.rst

     * - Always

         \(default value\)
-      - The primary slave becomes an active slave whenever it comes back up.
+      - The primary standby becomes an active standby whenever it comes back up.
       - |OAM|, internal management, and cluster-host
     * - Better
-      - The primary slave becomes active slave whenever it comes back up, if the speed and the duplex of the primary slave is better than the speed duplex of the current active slave.
+      - The primary standby becomes active standby whenever it comes back up, if the speed and the duplex of the primary standby is better than the speed duplex of the current active standby.
       - |OAM|, internal management, and cluster-host
     * - Failure
-      - The primary slave becomes the active slave only if the current active slave fails and the primary slave is up.
+      - The primary standby becomes the active standby only if the current active standby fails and the primary standby is up.
       - |OAM|, internal management, and cluster-host

 -----------------------------------------